 The Village is served by 20 underground springs that are located on a hillside above the flood plain of the Hudson River in the southwest corner of the Village.
-The springs have a yield of approximately 850,000 gallons per day and feed our 600,000 gallon concrete reservoir.
+In addition during drought conditions we also utilize a 12" 180ft deep well.
+The springs have a yield of approximately 750,000 gallons per day and the deep well has a yield of approximately 180,000 gallons per day and feed our 600,000 gallon concrete reservoir.
 Treatment of the spring supply consists of cartridge filtration and chlorination to protect against contamination from harmful bacteria and other organisms.
 A blended phosphate is added to the water for corrosion control.
 We also have an interconnection with the Town of Moreau that can be used when needed.
+During 2021 we did use the connection with the Town.
+The Town of Moreau purchases water from the